Your sales pitch is a critical element of your entire sales process.

 Be as clear as possible, and use your existing customers’ examples to illustrate, for example, how much time or money your prospect can save within a certain period.

-A before-after approach is also great for painting a picture of how your prospect’s world looks like at the moment and how it can look like after using your solution.
+A before-after approach is also great for painting a picture of what your prospect’s world looks like at the moment and what it can look like after using your solution.Â

 Ask Your Loyal Customers to Put in a Good Word for You